Jamazi4/bimcat/node-notes.md

 - triangulate linestring (w/ holes?)
 - add origin to transform node (and in transform object type)!
 - no capital letters in string input
+- cache node outputs
+- now runtime has liveNodeIds - need to use this to store nodes output so eval doesn't go through the same node couple of times